jarucezh/cldfd/README.md

 ## TODO on 2023-05-23

-*Releasing the code of testing stage*, including Feature Denoising (FD).
+**Releasing the code of testing stage**, including Feature Denoising (FD).
 We are really sorry that we are still sorting.
 If you are in a hurry, you can also contact me in advance by sending emails to [me](zheng.h.ad@m.titech.ac.jp).
-You are always welcome to contact me!!!
+You are always welcome to contact us!!!